Be Part of CityU’s Living Community

-There are four types of resident rooms: two-person, three-person and single rooms, as well as two-person rooms with kitchens.
+There are five types of resident rooms: two-person, three-person, single and super-single rooms, as well as two-person rooms with kitchens.
 Each room has a bathroom with its own toilet and shower.
 Utilities, internet and basic furnishings are all included in the price of the room.

 Each student is furnished with:

 The two-person rooms with kitchens include a refrigerator, stove, convection microwave oven, sink and cabinets.

 There are a variety of benefits to living at Cornish Commons.
 One of the biggest advantages is getting the opportunity to live in a diverse community of students.
 Being in school is challenging, so living with fellow students who appreciate the time and energy it takes to succeed academically is valuable.